Do you have a

 Fix latency issue on Mac computer

-To fix latency issue on Mac computers is almost the same as how to do it in Windows.
-The different is you don’t need Asio driver.
+To fix the latency issue on Mac computers is almost the same as how to do it in Windows.
+The difference is you don’t need an Asio driver.

-Just go to settings > audio setup on your DAW or guitar amp standalone app and set the buffer to lowest setting, first try buffer setting in 128, if still having delay issue then set it to 64.
+Just go to settings > audio setup on your DAW or guitar amp standalone app and set the buffer to the lowest setting.
+First, try buffer setting in 128, if still having delay issue then set it to 64.

-And click Apply to save change you’ve just made
+And click Apply to save the change you’ve just made

-And yeah! .. make you work more easier and efficiently.
+And yeah! .. it makes you work more easily and efficiently.

-Other latency problem is caused because your PC /laptop doesn’t meet system requirements.
-Now day most of DAW or any standalone guitar amp sim apps required a computer having at least 4 GB of RAM.
+Another latency problem is caused because your PC /laptop doesn’t meet system requirements.
+Nowadays, most DAW or any standalone guitar amp sim apps required a computer having at least 4 GB of RAM.

-But if your computer have 4 gb above RAM then you are “safe.”
+But if your computer has 4 GB above RAM then you are “safe.”

 Settings audio buffer for mixing

-To setting audio buffer size for mixing your track, is the opposite of the recording settings.
+To set the audio buffer size for mixing your track is the opposite of the recording settings.